 Dementia is characterised by a gradual deterioration in memory and so impacts on the person’s ability to carry out everyday activities, make decisions, understand information and express themselves.
 Dementia may also affect a person’s mood and personality.

-Dementia Care Services and How We Can Help
+Dementia Home Care Services: How Can We Help?

 We are passionate believers that every person has the right to remain in their own home by accessing quality care and support in relation to Dementia home care.
 We experience the benefits of supporting those with Dementia to remain in their own homes first-hand on a daily basis.